 Another way of binding is using sewing machines and sewing through the spine of individual signatures, which have been gathered with endsheets on the binder.
-This process is referred to as Smythe sewing.
-Glue is applied to the last signature and endsheet to add strength.
+This process is referred to as Smyth sewing.
 Two Aster Pro sewing machines deliver completed books.